Why smart employees make poor benefits decisions—and what to do about it

-- Translating benefits to costs: A 2013 study asked respondents in a broad range of ages, income, and education levels to calculate the costs they would be responsible for if they spent four days in an in-network hospital for a procedure that cost $100,000 and had not incurred previous health care costs that year.
-Only 11 percent could answer this question correctly.
+A 2013 study respondents to calculate the costs they would be responsible for if they spent four days in an in-network hospital for a procedure that cost $100,000 and had not incurred previous health care costs that year.
+Only 11% could answer this question correctly.

 More information, more satisfaction?

 Do you need to give your people more detailed information so they can make better choices?
 Not really.
 In a 2015 Harris Poll, more than half of insured people expressed that they found dealing with health benefits to be a hassle.
-In fact, given a choice, many people would rather do nearly anything than research their health benefits—a 2015 Aflac study revealed that 26 percent of people surveyed would rather clean a toilet!
+In fact, given a choice, many people would rather do nearly anything rather than research their health benefits—a 2018 study revealed that 45% of people surveyed would rather clean their bathroom!

 So what can you do?